ELeeAstro/Exo-FMS_column_ck/README.md

 You need to download CIA tables from the HITRAN database, mainly H2-H2, H2-He, H2-H and He-H for gas giants. \
 Typically you add them to the 'cia' data folder.

-Our pre-mixed k-tables containd in this repository have over 30 species of interest to exoplanet atmospheres and cool dwarf stars. \
+Our pre-mixed k-tables contained in this repository have over 30 species of interest (including UV-OPT species, Fe, Fe+, SiO, TiO and VO) to exoplanet atmospheres and cool dwarf stars. \
 The pre-mixed tables are valid between a temperature of 200-6100 K and pressure 1e-8 - 1000 bar, making them suitable for UHJ modelling too. \
 Importantly we include the important species responsible for the upper atmosphere temperature inversion as found in Lothringer et al. (2020). \
-Alternative pre-mixed tables without UV-OPT absorbers labeled 'nOPT' in the ck data directory.
+Alternative pre-mixed tables without UV-OPT absorbers labeled 'nUVOPT' in the ck data directory. \
-The pre-mixed tables were calculated assuming local rainout (i.e. species that have condensed are at their saturation point)
+The pre-mixed tables were calculated assuming local rainout (i.e. species that have condensed are at their saturation point (S=1) VMRs)

-More individual k-tables can be produced upon request and will be made availible publically at some point, right now we include some important species for 11 bins (in the directory "11_ck_data_g8" since it is much faster) for the random overlap resort rebin (RORR) and adaptive equivalent extinction (AEE) methods.
+More individual k-tables can be produced upon request and will be made available publicly at some point, right now we include some important species for 11 bins (in the directory "11_ck_data_g8" since it is much faster) for the random overlap resort rebin (RORR) and adaptive equivalent extinction (AEE) methods.

 # Namelist options

 ### See FMS_RC.nml_RORR for a random overlap resort rebin example using Burrows analytic CE abundances.
 ### See FMS_RC.nml_AEE for a adaptive equivalent extinction example using Burrows analytic CE abundances.
 ### See FMS_RC.nml_PM for a pre-mixed example using interpolation from the CE grid.